Read more about our research

 Living biobank for lung cancer

 When a patient undergoes lung cancer surgery and has given their consent, we collect a small piece of the resected tumor.
-From these tissue pieces, we isolate different cell types and grow them in three-dimensional (3D) cell cultures.
-The cancer cells form mini-tumors ("organoids") which we can study to better understand tumor behaviour.
-Organoids are preferrable over traditional two-dimensional (2D) cancer cell cultures because they better reflect the microenvironment inside a human being, and cancer’s response to medications.
-The organoids are genetically tested so we know which mutations are present in the cancer of each patient.
-We are screening the organoid models with 100+ drugs, and try to understand if lung cancers with certain mutations could be treated more effectively in the future using novel drugs or drug combinations.
-We also build "complex organoids" comprising of multiple different cell types of the patient, which could better mimic the cancer complexity in a patient.
+In the laboratory, the collected cancer cells can form mini-tumors ("organoids") which can used to better understand tumor behaviour.
+The organoids are genetically tested so we know which mutations are present in the samples.
+We are screening the organoid models with >120 drugs, and try to understand if lung cancers with certain mutations could be treated more effectively in the future using novel drugs or drug combinations.
+We also build "complex organoids" comprising of multiple different cell types of the patient, better mimicking the cancer complexity in a patient.

 Immuno-oncology resistance screening